How to Register as a Self-Employed Sole Trader | Checkatrade

 Sole trader vs Limited company

-The main difference between a sole trader and a limited company is that a sole trader, as the name suggests, is wholly responsible for business ownership.
+The difference between a sole trader and a limited company is that a sole trader is responsible for business ownership.
 A limited company, on the other hand, has ownership split equally amongst several shareholders.

 Running a business as a sole trader is far simpler than setting up a limited company.
 Sole traders have more flexibility with regard to business decisions and direction.
 Limited companies, however, have the potential to be more profitable.

 In terms of tax responsibilities, sole traders pay between 20% – 40% income tax depending on their earnings.
-Limited companies pay a lower rate of 19% corporation tax and can also qualify for a larger range of expenses deductions and tax allowances.
+Limited companies pay a lower rate of 19% corporation tax.
+They can also qualify for a larger range of expenses deductions and tax allowances.

 Thinking about taking the leap into becoming self-employed?
-It’s not such a leap when you have a detailed step-by-step to follow to go self-employed!
+It’s not such a leap when you have a detailed step-by-step to follow!

 First, ask yourself the hard questions